HISTORY OF LUCIADAGEN: ST. LUCY’S DAY

-St. Lucia was a young woman who lived in first century Rome.
+St. Lucia was a young woman who lived in first-century Rome.
 She was a Christian who would not give up her faith to marry an unbeliever.
-She was tortured and killed by order of the Roman magistrate Paschasius, who ordered her to burn a sacrifice to the Emperor Diocletian‘s image.
-As the ultimate torture, her eyes were gouged out but she was miraculously still able to see and pictures of her depict her holding her eyes on a golden plate, as she remains the patron saint for the blind.
-Dante consequently mentions Lucia in the second Canto of his Divine Comedy.
+She was tortured and killed by order of the Roman magistrate Paschasius, who ordered her to burn a sacrifice to Emperor Diocletian‘s image.
+As the ultimate torture, her eyes were gouged out, but she was miraculously still able to see.
+Pictures depict her holding her eyes on a golden plate as she remains the patron saint for the blind.
+Dante consequently mentions Lucia in the Second Canto of his Divine Comedy.

-The story is acted out in Swedish homes with the oldest daughter playing the Lucia Bride.
+The story of Luciadagen is acted out in Swedish homes with the oldest daughter playing the Lucia Bride.
 Early in the morning on December 13, she brings her parents a tray of sweet saffron buns and some coffee.
 She wears a white gown and a crown of greens, often made of holly.
 Her sisters and brothers dress in white and follow her.
-The girls carry lit candles and the boys wear tall, pointed caps and are called “star boys.”
+The girls carry lit candles, and the boys wear tall, pointed caps and are called “star boys.”

-St. Lucia is also honored in Sicily where she was born, and is the patron saint of Syracuse and known as Santa Lucia.
+St. Lucia is also honored in Sicily, where she was born, and is the patron saint of Syracuse and known as Santa Lucia.
 Christians there gather to celebrate her day with bonfires and torchlight parades.

 Bill Petro, your friendly neighborhood historian